Saba (island): Executive

-Society
+Demographics

-The population of Saba (the Sabans) was 2,010 in 2017.
+The population of Saba was 2,158 on January 1, 2025.
 Saba's small size has led to a fairly small number of island families, who can trace their last names back to around a half-dozen families.
 This means that many last names are shared across the island, the most numerous being Hassell, Johnson and Every; these three names are shared by upwards of 30% of Saba's population.

-Most families' ancestry is a result of the intermixing of Africans, Dutch, English, and Scottish.
-The population is also partly descended from the Irish who were exiled from that country after the accession of King Charles I of England in 1625.
+Most of Saba's population descends from the intermixing of Africans and Europeans.
+Most families can trace ancestry to early Dutch, English, Scottish settlers and enslaved Africans.
+The population is also partly descended from the Irish who were exiled from that country after the accession of King Charles I of England, Scotland and Ireland in 1625.
 Charles exiled these Irish to the Caribbean in an effort to quell a rebellion after he had forcibly procured their lands for his Scottish noble supporters.

 Historically, Saba was traded among the many European nations that fought for power in the region.
-Slaves from Africa were also imported to work on Saba.
+Enslaved people from Africa were also imported to work on Saba.
 In recent years Saba has become home to a large group of expatriates, and around 250 immigrants who are either students or teachers at the Saba University School of Medicine.

 Languages

 Both English and Dutch are spoken on the island and taught in schools, and both languages are official.
 Despite the island's Dutch affiliation, English is the principal language spoken on the island and has been used in its school system since the 19th century.
+Dutch is spoken by 34% of the population, while English is spoken by over 96% of the population.

+The majority (67%) of Sabans speak more than one language, including English, Dutch, Spanish, Papiamento, and many others.

-Dutch is only spoken by 32% of the population.
-English is the sole medium of instruction in Saba schools.
+English is the medium of instruction in Saba schools.
 Dutch government policy towards Saba and other SSS islands promotes English-medium education.
 English can therefore be used in communications of and to the government.

-Saban English, a form of Virgin Islands Creole English, is the local vernacular.
-It is a decreolized variety.

-There is one published dictionary of Saban English, Theodore R. Johnson's A Lee Chip: A Dictionary and Study of Saban English, which contains descriptions of grammar and pronunciation by Caroline Myrick, published in 2016.
+Saban English is the local English vernacular spoken on the island.
+It has previously been described as a decreolized variety of Virgin Islands Creole English.
+The first dictionary of Saban English was published in 2016.

 Religion

-Saba is predominantly a Christian territory.
-The main denominations are Catholics 45%, No denomination 18%, other denomination 11%, Anglicans 9%, Evangelical 4%, and Pentecostal 4%; at least 6% of the population is Muslim.
+Saba has a predominantly Christian population.
+The main denominations are Catholicism (45%), Non-denominational Christianity (18%), Anglicanism (9%), Evangelicalism (4%), and Pentecostalism 4%, with an additional 11% adhering to other Christian denominations.
+In addition, 6% of the population is Muslim.

-The first contact with Christians on the island occurred with the visit of Christopher Columbus in 1493, which did not mean the immediate arrival of the Catholic Church.
+The first contact with Christians on the island occurred with the visit of Christopher Columbus in 1493, but this did not mean the immediate arrival of the Catholic Church.
 It is believed that the first Christian groups to settle on the island were Protestants coming from the Netherlands in 1640.